feathersjs/docs/api/client/primus.md

 ```

 Will call `app.service('messages').patch(null, { complete: true }, { query: { complete: false } })` on the server to change the status for all read app.service('messages').

-This is supported out of the box by the Feathers [database adapters](../databases/readme.md)

 ### remove